Archibald Murray: Appointment

-When the First World War started in July 1914 Murray was not appointed Quartermaster-General of the British Expeditionary Force (BEF) as was originally intended.
+When the First World War started in July 1914 Murray was not appointed quartermaster general of the British Expeditionary Force (BEF) as was originally intended.
 Instead he became chief of staff.
 He was promoted to temporary lieutenant-general on 5 August.
-Murray had already earned a high reputation as a staff officer in South Africa and under Sir John French at the War Office.
+Murray had already earned a high reputation as a staff officer in South Africa and under Sir John French, the BEF's commander, at the War Office.
 It is sometimes claimed that Murray was given the position largely because French's initial choice for the post, Henry Hughes Wilson, was vetoed because of his role in the Curragh incident.
 Although this claim was made after the war by James Edward Edmonds, Walter Kirke (in his memoir of George Macdonogh) and Murray, there is no contemporary evidence, even in Wilson's diary, to confirm it (unlike January 1915, when Wilson was certainly blocked from succeeding Murray for political reasons).
+J. M. Bourne, however, offers another explanation:

+French offers no explanation in his memoirs for Murray's appointment.
+A CGS was urgently needed.
+Murray was to hand.
+He had the necessary seniority.
+He was staff trained.
+He had known Sir John French for ten years, working quite closely with him when French was GOC Aldershot and then CIGS.
+Unlike Wilson, Murray brought with him no political baggage and no professional enemies.
+His was a sensible, sound and safe appointment.
+Murray was, in short, unobjectionable.

 Wilson, Sir John French (British Expeditionary Force (BEF) Commander-in-Chief) and Murray crossed to France on 14 August.
 The code books had been left behind in London, and Lieutenant Edward Spears had to go back to London for another set.
 He returned to find Murray at Rheims trying to "unravel" the strategic situation of the German Empire's armies' invasion of France on a set of large maps spread out upon the floor of his hotel room, on all fours, dressed only in his "pants" (underwear), whilst chambermaids came and went.